 After we have estimated membership for a period, we may receive information from health insurance carriers that would have impacted the estimate if we had received the information prior to the date of estimation.
 We may receive commission payments or other information that indicates that a member who was not included in our estimates for a prior period was in fact an active member at that time, or that a member who was included in our estimates was in fact not an active member of ours.
 For instance, we reconcile information carriers provide to us and may determine that we were not historically paid commissions owed to us, which would cause us to have underestimated membership.
 Conversely, carriers may require us to return commission payments paid in a prior period due to policy cancellations for members we previously estimated as being active.
 We do not update our estimated membership numbers reported in previous periods.
 Instead, we reflect updated information regarding our historical membership in the membership estimate for the current period.
-As a result of the delay in our receipt of information from insurance carriers, actual trends in our membership are most discernible over periods longer than from one quarter to the next.
-In addition, and as a result of the delay we experience in receiving information about our membership, it is difficult for us to determine with any certainty the impact of current conditions on our membership retention.
+As a result of the delay in our receipt of information from insurance carriers, actual trends in our membership, it is difficult for us to determine with any certainty the impact of current conditions on our membership retention.
 Health care reform and its impacts as well as other factors could cause the assumptions and estimates that we make in connection with estimating our membership to be inaccurate, which would cause our membership estimates to be inaccurate.